stephenrdoyle/hcontortus_xqtl/03_code/hcontrotus_xqtl_fdr.md

 # calculate the Fst cutoff
 fst_cutoff <- abs(zscore) * sd(ivm$V13) + mean(ivm$V13)
+#> 0.02345413
 ```
 - this is too stringent.
-Non of the Fst data would pass.
+None of the Fst data would pass.